-Peppers are exceptionally rich in vitamin C, also containing other vitamins and minerals such as vitamins K1, E and A, folate, and potassium.
+Peppers are exceptionally rich in vitamin C, and also contain other vitamins and minerals such as vitamins K1, E, and A, folate, and potassium.

 2. They are full of carotenoids, which are responsible for giving bell peppers their distinct colouring.